-- (A,B) ESLM 525/Second Language Acquisition - (A,B) ESLM 577/Sociolinguistics/Cultural Foundations of ESL - (A,B) ESLM 578/Theory and Practice of Teaching ESL - (A,B) ESLM 587/Curriculum, Methods, and Assessment for ESL/ Bilingual Education - (A,B) ESLM 688/Practicum for Second Language Teachers - (A) ESLM 545/English Structure and Proficiency Assessment - (A)ESLM 579/Language and Literacy for ESL Electives: Chosen with advisement.
+\(A,B) ESLM 525/Second Language Acquisition \(A,B) ESLM 577/Sociolinguistics/Cultural Foundations of ESL \(A,B) ESLM 578/Theory and Practice of Teaching ESL \(A,B) ESLM 587/Curriculum, Methods, and Assessment for ESL/ Bilingual Education \(A,B) ESLM 688/Practicum for Second Language Teachers \(A) ESLM 545/English Structure and Proficiency Assessment \(A)ESLM 579/Language and Literacy for ESL †These courses may be applied toward the Supervisor Certification, provided the candidate meets all requirements of the current New Jersey Administrative Code.
+Electives: Chosen with advisement.

-EPSY 523/Advanced Child and Adolescent Development Another elective approved by program coordinator. - Required for ESL Endorsement Certification. - (A) Required for ESL Initial Certification. - (B) Required for Bilingual Endorsement.
+EPSY 523/Advanced Child and Adolescent Development Another elective approved by program coordinator.

+\Required for ESL Endorsement Certification

+(A) Required for ESL Initial Certification.

+(B) Required for Bilingual Endorsement.

-Comprehensive Examination: ESLM 700 Teaching English as a Second Language Certification Program (ESLA_SCT03) Yiqiang Wu, Academic Adviser, Graduate Global Programs in Teaching English as a Second Language The Teaching English as a Second Language Certification Program provides the necessary courses for provisional certification or endorsement certification as a teacher of English as a second language in the state of New Iersev.
+Comprehensive Examination: ESLM 700 Teaching English as a Second Language Certification Program (ESLA\SCT03) Yiqiang Wu, Academic Adviser, Graduate Global Programs in Teaching English as a Second Language The Teaching English as a Second Language Certification Program provides the necessary courses for provisional certification or endorsement certification as a teacher of English as a second language in the state of New Jersey.
 Candidates are eligible for Bilingual Endorsement by completing the courses marked (B) and ACTFL Oral Proficiency Interview & Writing Proficiency in a target language.
 After completing the required courses, candidates need to prepare an application package in order to obtain their ESL certification.
-The package must include the following items: - 1.
-A notarized certification application form - 2.
+The package must include the following items: 1.
+A notarized certification application form 2.
 Passing scores (Advanced Low) on ACTFL Oral Proficiency Interview (OPI) & Writing Proficiency Test (WPT).
-(Candidates who passed Praxis Core Test, SAT, ACT, GRE will be exempt from taking the writing WPT.) - 3.
-A photocopy of a teaching credential in another field (for endorsement only) - 4.
-A letter documenting teaching experience from the school principal (for endorsement only) - 5.
-A notarized non-citizen oath form (for non-U.S. citizens only) - 6.
-An official copy of transcripts from other institutions (for course transfer only) - 7.
-Proof of passing an examination in physiology, hygiene and substance abuse issues pursuant to NJAC 6A:9-5.9 - 8.
-An application fee of \$170 (\$95 for endorsement) payable to The College of New Jersey Note: For a New Jersey state-issued certificate, non-citizens must have a U.S. Social Security number and be eligible for employment in the U.S. Please contact your adviser for certification application forms and procedures.
-Admission Requirements:
+(Candidates who passed Praxis Core Test, SAT, ACT, GRE will be exempt from taking the writing WPT.)
+3. A photocopy of a teaching credential in another field (for endorsement only) 4.
+A letter documenting teaching experience from the school principal (for endorsement only) 5.
+A notarized non-citizen oath form (for non-U.S. citizens only) 6.
+An official copy of transcripts from other institutions (for course transfer only) 7.
+Proof of passing an examination in physiology, hygiene and substance abuse issues pursuant to NJAC 6A:9-5.9 8.
+An application fee of \$170 (\$95 for endorsement) payable to The College of New Jersey Note: For a New Jersey state-issued certificate, non-citizens must have a U.S. Social Security number and be eligible for employment in the U.S. Please contact your adviser for certification application forms and proce- Admission Requirements:

-Bachelor's degree from an accredited or approved institution Present an undergraduate major (or 30 semester hours) in a liberal arts and science major or 60 semester-hour credits in liberal arts/ sciences course work Students in the Educational Leadership Program (Principal) or taking courses for Supervision Certificate should be aware that the curriculum is designed to comply with the State of New Jersey's Administrative Code.
+Bachelor's degree from an accredited or approved institution Present an undergraduate major (or 30 semester hours) in a liberal arts and science major or 60 semester-hour credits in liberal arts/ sciences course work Undergraduate program must include:

+English-two college-level courses minimum Mathematics-two college-level courses minimum Science-two college-level courses minimum Social Studies-two college-level courses minimum (one of the courses must be U.S. History) An educational psychology course is required for individuals who do not already hold a teaching certificate.
+Proven both oral and written proficiency in the English language Teaching credential in another field (for endorsement only) \Students in the Educational Leadership Program (Principal) or taking courses for Supervision Certificate should be aware that the curriculum is designed to comply with the State of New Jersey's Administrative Code.
 Consequently, the School of Education may have to alter graduation and/or certificate requirements to meet any and all changes mandated by the State of New Jersey Department of Education.
-252943 001-092 r4.indd 56 8/1/18 9:46 PM Undergraduate program must include: English-two college-level courses minimum Mathematics-two college-level courses minimum Science-two college-level courses minimum Social Studies-two college-level courses minimum (one of the courses must be U.S. History) An educational psychology course is required for individuals who do not already hold a teaching certificate.
-Proven both oral and written proficiency in the English language Teaching credential in another field (for endorsement only) Graduate Admission Test Requirements-please visit graduate.pages.tcnj.edu/apply.
+267941 001-099 r1.indd 59 24/07/19 6:35 pm Graduate Admission Test Requirements-please visit graduate.pages.tcnj.edu/apply.
 (Also see Graduate Opportunities section of Bulletin) Program Requirements: